While pondering “the meaning of food” is rare, pondering “the meaning of life” is common. Deservedly? Buckle up and enjoy the ride.

 The color I see at any place on the ribbon is intricately context-dependent.
 Where is the light coming from?
 Where am I standing?
 While the solid red ribbons on other wreaths are easier to describe, my iridescent ribbon is prettier to see.

-The word mole has utterly different meanings in chemistry, dermatology, and espionage.
-Even if we suppose it makes sense to attribute a meaning to life, pondering “the” meaning of life may still be like pondering “the” color of the US flag, “the” color of an iridescent ribbon, or “the” meaning of mole.
+The word [mole] has utterly different meanings in chemistry, dermatology, and espionage.
+Even if we suppose it makes sense to attribute a meaning to life, pondering “the” meaning of life may still be like pondering “the” color of the US flag, “the” color of an iridescent ribbon, or “the” meaning of [mole].

 Like mathematical notations (and many hand gestures), words are arbitrary symbols with enough consensus about what they mean to support use in communication.
 Who uses life to say what to whom?
+Your life and mine are not arbitrary symbols used by a third party to communicate with a fourth party.
+Numbers don’t have colors and don’t need them.
+Words don’t have unique meanings and don’t need them.
+Life doesn’t have or need anything like “the meaning” of a word.

 I posted 4 imagined responses by an old Yankee to a novice philosopher’s bloviations; one of the responses is